-- The water system is currently constructing a Reverse Osmosis (RO) system to reduce the amount of arsenic and fluoride in the water. - The babies of some pregnant women who drink water containing boron in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals. - Hexavalent Chromium: there is currently no MCL for hexavalent chromium.
-The previous MCL of 0.010 mg/L was withdrawn on
+The water system has a new Reverse Osmosis (RO) system that has reduced the amount of arsenic and fluoride in the water.

+The babies of some pregnant women who drink water containing boron in excess of the notification level may have an increased risk of developmental effects, based on studies in laboratory animals.

+Hexavalent Chromium: there is currently no MCL for hexavalent chromium.
+The previous MCL of 0.010 mg/L was withdrawn on September 11, 2017.